 - Are they taking drugs or misusing alcohol?

 - Have they had repeated sexually transmitted infections (STIs) or pregnancies?

 - Have they received gifts from unknown sources?

 - Is there evidence of online abuse through the internet and social networking sites?

 - Are they trying to coax friends into exploitative situations?

 What can I do about CSE as a parent or carer?

 Here are a few tips for parents and carers to reduce the risk for the children in your care:

 - Discuss the difference between healthy and unhealthy relationships with your children.

 - Stay alert to changes in behaviour or any physical signs of abuse such as bruising.
-Look through our 'spot the signs of CSE' section above for more..
+Read the 'spot the signs of CSE' section above for additional 'red flags'.

 Report suspicious CSE activity